Museum-Barberini/Barberini-Analytics/DOCUMENTATION.md

 **Remark:** A migration system is characterized by the immutability of all previously defined versions.
 This induces the policy that you **never must change any existing migration script** that could already have been applied elsewhere.
 **To revert an existing migration script,** create a new migration script in which you implement how to revert the changes of the migration to revert.

-## Docker containers

-[Docker](https://www.docker.com/) is a state-of-the-art technology used for containerizing package dependencies.
-This project uses multiple dockers for several purposes.
-They are all defined from within the `docker/` folder.
-At the moment, our solution includes three docker containers:

-- `barberini_analytics_luigi` (aka "luigi container" or "the docker"): Primary docker container used for all execution of source code.
-  Will be set up and destroyed automatically as part of every automated pipeline run (see `cron.sh`).

-  To manually start up the docker, use `make startup`.
-  To open a bash shell on the docker, run `make connect`.
-  To stop the docker again, use `make shutdown`.

-- `barberini_analytics_db` (aka "database container"): Postgres container intended to run permanently.
-  If not running, it will be started automatically as part of every automated pipeline runs.

-- `gplay_api`: Special docker container used to host the Google Play API scraper.
-  See `docker/Dockerfile_gplay_api` and `src/gplay/gplay_reviews` for further information.